1. Training–Inference Mismatch and Asynchronous Frameworks

 3. Three-Policy TRPO: A Minimal Unifying Frame

-However, if we organize everything along a single axis — behavior policy vs. reference policy — most of these issues fit inside one minimal frame: three-policy TRPO.
+These works span different layers, but organized along a single axis — behavior policy vs. reference policy — most of them fit inside one minimal frame: three-policy TRPO.

 The derivation is short.
 First write the surrogate gap with the behavior policy as baseline; then add one triangle inequality and the two mismatch sources appear.
 What surprised me is how useful this tiny split is once you start looking at modern LLM RL systems through it: